 Notable newcomers: BC golf just gets bigger and better

 Singling out specific golf courses in BC is a bit like playing favourites with your children - it’s impossible.
-We would, however, like to welcome a few courses to our fold: The Rise; Cranbrook Golf Club; and Fernie Golf & CC.
+We would, however, like to welcome a few courses to our fold: The Rise; Cranbrook Golf Club; and Fernie Golf Club.
 These courses have long been thrilling (and spilling) locals and it’s about time they got some love from the rest of the golfing population.
 As you can see, your golfing options in BC are quite limitless.
 There’s a package for every budget, a place for every travel preference - mountain, lake, vineyard or desert, and a course for every level of player.
 And with one map to rule all you will never have ‘where-to-go’ holiday woes again.